Getting around Paris

 If the number of a bus route is diagonally crossed out, it means that the bus does not run its entire route.

-The ratp.fr/plan-bus website does show a map of bus routes in the city centre, but only high frequency routes (4-7 minutes) are plotted and many other useful routes are missing.
+The ratp.fr/plan-bus website does show a map of bus routes in the centre, but only high frequency routes (4-7 minutes) are plotted and many other useful routes are missing.

 Bus stops and boarding